36. NinJump - HD

 54. Snuggle Truck HD

 This one had a dubious start, initially named Smuggle Truck and featuring immigrants being smuggled across the US border.
 One swift rejection by Apple later and the game swapped immigrants for cuddly toys, which is significantly funnier anyway.
 The trials-oriented gameplay isn't bad either.
+Perhaps the sequel will have cuddly toys in boats headed to Australia?

 55. Frisbee Forever 2 (universal)